All topics

 Take the following measures to prevent typhoid fever:

-• wash hands before handling food;
+• wash hands with soap and water before handling food;

 • avoid potentially contaminated foods and beverages.